witnet/witnet-wrapped-wit/README.md

   WITNET_SDK_WALLET_MASTER_KEY="xprv_string_here_as_exported_from_mww_or_sheikah"
 ```
 You can optionally:
-- Settle your preferred ETH/RPC provider when launching the local proxy (see below).
+- Settle your preferred ETH/RPC provider when launching the local gateway (see below).
 - Settle your preferred WIT/RPC provider by using the command-line option `--witnet`, where suitable.

 ## 🛠️ Usage